muquit/privategpt/README.md

 scripts/list_chroma_metadata_pretty.py
 ```

+# Known Issues

+Currently all the documents in the chromadb are searched for simillarity,
+which can return wrong information if documents contain similar texts.
+Please look at the returned **Source** to make sure the response is correct.

+[Roadmap/TODO](#roadmaptodo) is to allow to select documents to
+search for similarity and use chromadb's filtering mechanism to perform the
+similarity search before sending the chunks to LLM.

 # Roadmap/TODO
-* Currently all the documents in the chromadb is searched which can return wrong
+* Currently all the documents in the chromadb are searched which can return wrong
 information if documents contain similar texts.
-Specify users to select
+Allow to select
-documents to search and user chromadb filtering mechanism to perform the
+one or more documents to search and use chromadb's filtering mechanism to perform the
-similarity search before sending the chunks to LLM
+similarity search before sending the chunks to LLM.

 * Support other OpenSource vector database like [qdrant](https://github.com/qdrant/qdrant)